 Interviews will be conducted in March and April.
 The two day interview process involves an orientation session a tour of the Hospital for Sick Children, and the formal interview.
 During this process interviewees are invited to attend educational activities and have an informal lunch with students in the program.

 The selected candidates will be notified by e-mail by National Matching Services (NMS) as part of the new Genetic Counselling Admissions Match.
 See Application Procedures for more information.
-Six students will be accepted per year.
+Six students will be accepted.

 The facilities are located along University Avenue, where most of the University of Toronto teaching hospitals involved in clinical rotations are centred.
 Our clinical rotations are reachable within a 5-minute walk or a short subway ride from the Hospital for Sick Children, minimizing transportation time and maximizing time spent in clinics.
 Given the proximity, genetic counselling students may have the opportunity to participate in impromptu clinical opportunities when they arise.